 An interest in chronicling the concerns of U.S. citizens and the actions of government went hand-in-hand with the development of a political system.
 Ben Franklin, in addition to his efforts for the new government, also published one of the colonies' first newspapers.
-As early as 1735, laws and court decisions supported freedom of the press: Publisher John Peter Zenger of New York was acquitted in a libel trial when it was found he had printed the truth about the royally appointed governor.
+As early as 1735, laws and court decisions supported freedom of the press: Publisher John Peter Zenger of New York was acquitted in a libel trial when it was found he had printed the truth about the royally appointed governor, who had in fact committed crimes that included rigging elections.
 Newspapers and politics again became closely linked as the Revolutionary War neared, and writers used the press to either gather support or opposition against war.
 The press became a regular forum for the debates of political parties and also helped to spread political awareness.
-Although it may seem that it was contemporary politicians who, with their spin doctors and TV ad campaigns, first used the media to affect elections, it's actually a tradition as old as the political parties themselves: Postrevolutionary newspapers served as the battleground for the Federalists and Republicans, the first political factions to emerge in the new country.
+Although it may seem that it was contemporary politicians who, with their spin doctors and TV ad campaigns, first used the media to affect elections, it's actually a tradition as old as the political parties themselves: Post revolutionary newspapers served as the battleground for the Federalists and Republicans, the first political factions to emerge in the new country.

 The Foreign Service, the U.S. Congress, state legislatures, the political science departments of colleges and universities, and the media all attract thousands of professionals every year who are anxious to be involved in, or to comment upon, the decisions that affect the people of the country.

 Perhaps at no time in our recent history has our government been challenged more than after the terrorist attacks of September 11, 2001.
 In response to the attacks, the Bush administration restructured many existing government agencies and created new agencies to improve security at U.S. borders, in U.S. airports, in dealing with travelers throughout the United States, and in making the entire country safer from chemical, biological, or technological attacks or other potential threats.
 The U.S. Department of Homeland Security was created in 2002 to address these issues.
-In 2013, it employed 240,000 workers in one of four major directorates: Border and Transportation Security, Emergency Preparedness and Response, Science and Technology, and Information Analysis and Infrastructure Protection.
+In 2016, it employed more than 240,000 workers in directorates such as National Protection and Programs, Emergency Preparedness and Response, Science and Technology, and Management.
 Many major government agencies—such as the U.S. Customs Service, Transportation Security Administration, Federal Emergency Management Agency, Federal Computer Incident Response Center, Secret Service, and Coast Guard—were merged into this new agency.

 Another major challenge faced by the U.S. government came in 2007 and 2008 when the Great Recession began, leading to the failure and near failure of some large financial institutions and a huge government effort to prop up and bail out banks, auto manufacturers, and other companies.
 The government passed legislation such as the Troubled Asset Relief Act (2008) and the Dodd-Frank Wall Street Reform and Consumer Protection Act (2010) in response to the economic crisis.
 However, the economy proved slow to recover and suffered under persistent high unemployment.